 State Wisconsin.

 Demonstration name BadgerCare Reform

-Approval period for section 1115 demonstration 10/31/2018-12/31/2023
+Approval period for section 1115 demonstration 10/31/2018-12/31/2029

-SUD demonstration start date a 10/31/2018
+SUD demonstration start date ^a 10/31/2018

-Implementation date of SUD demonstration, if different from SUD demonstration start date b 10/31/2018
+Implementation date of SUD demonstration, if different from SUD demonstration start date ^b 10/31/2018

 SUD (or if broader demonstration, then SUD -related) demonstration goals and objectives Increased rates of identification, initiation, and engagement in SUD treatment, increased adherence to and retention in treatment, fewer readmissions to the same or higher level of care where admissions is preventable, reduction in overdose deaths, reduced inappropriate utilization of emergency departments and inpatient hospital settings via improved access to other SUD continuum of care services.

-SUD demonstration year and quarter DY2Q3
+SUD demonstration year and quarter DY4Q3

-Reporting period 07/1/2022 - 09/30/2022
+Reporting period 07/1/2024 - 09/30/2024

-a SUD demonstration start date: For monitoring purposes, CMS defines the start date of the demonstration as the effective date listed in the state's STCs at time of SUD demonstration approval note that the SUD demonstration is effective January 1, 2020 - December 31, 2025, the state should consider January 1, 2020 to be the start date of the SUD demonstration.
+^a SUD demonstration start date: For monitoring purposes, CMS defines the start date of the demonstration as the effective date listed in the state's STCs at time of SUD demonstration approval.
+For example, if the state's STCs at the time of SUD demonstration approval note that the SUD demonstration is effective January 1, 2020 - December 31, 2025, the state should consider January 1, 2020 to be the start date of the SUD demonstration.
 Note that the effective date is considered to be the first day the state may begin its SUD demonstration.
 In many cases, the effective date is distinct from the approval date of a demonstration; that is, in certain cases, CMS may approve a section 1115 demonstration with an effective date that is in the future.
 For example, CMS may approve an extension request on 12/15/2020, with an effective date of 1/1/2021 for the new demonstration period.
 In many cases, the effective date also differs from the date a state begins implementing its demonstration.